 Superfoods and diet

 While superfoods themselves may be healthful, the quality of these foods is just as important as their nutritional makeup.
-Many so-called “superfoods” are highly processed and contain copious amounts of sugar, salt, and preservatives, like North American matcha tea, which is often cut with lower grade teas, and processed with large amounts of sugar.
+Many so-called “superfoods” are highly processed and contain copious amounts of added sugar, salt, and preservatives.
+For example, North American matcha tea is often cut with lower grade teas and processed with sugar.
 The same is true for many juices, like pomegranate and cranberry.
-When buying and consuming superfoods, stick to organic whole foods, high-quality supplements, and fair-trade certified products, whenever possible.
+When choosing superfoods, stick to organic whole foods, high-quality supplements, and fair-trade certified products, whenever possible.

 Below is a list of superfoods that are conducive to most diets and are readily available in Canada: